Really Love (D'Angelo song)

 "Really Love" is a song performed by American neo soul singer D'Angelo (officially credited to D'Angelo and the Vanguard), issued as the first single from his third studio album Black Messiah.
 It was his first single since 2008's "I Found My Smile Again".
 The song was written by D'Angelo (credited under his real name, Michael Archer) along with Vanguard member Kendra Foster; the Spanish spoken-word segment was written and performed by Gina Figueroa.
 It contains a sample of "We the People Who Are Darker Than Blue" by Curtis Mayfield.
 The song was produced by D'Angelo.
 The string section heard during the intro was arranged and conducted by Brent Fischer.

 "Really Love" peaked at No. 43 on the Billboard R&B chart in 2015.
-It was also nominated for Record of the Year, and won Best R&B Song at the 58th Annual Grammy Awards, held on 16 February 2016.
+It was also nominated for Record of the Year, and won Best R&B Song at the 58th Annual Grammy Awards.